 |Franciscan Sisters of the Eucharist|

 Dressed in brown habits and black veils, the Franciscan Sisters of the Eucharist at St. Thomas have become part of the fabric of the University since 1999.
 They joined the UST community at the invitation of the Rev. J. Michael Miller, CSB, then University president and now Archbishop of Vancouver.
-Today, four sisters reside in a convent on campus, living the model of religious life and contributing to the University community in different ways.
+Today, two sisters reside in a convent on campus, living the model of religious life and contributing to the University community in different ways.

 Sister Damien Marie Savino has a doctorate in environmental engineering and is chair of Environmental Science and Studies.
 Formerly an environmental consultant in the field and laboratory, she often takes students into the field for planting projects.
 Sister Savino teaches classes that explore environmental issues from a moral perspective in light of the Catholic intellectual tradition, and she also teaches in the Catholic Studies Department.
 Recently, she helped lead a group of students to World Youth Day in Spain to see the pope.